 Reinvigorating Antibiotic R&D?

 There has been a growing trend among pharmaceutical and biotech companies to abandon their antibacterial research and development efforts.
 Big companies like Pfizer, AstraZeneca, Bristol-Myers Squibb, to name just a few, have come to the decision that the potential commercial and financial returns from discovering and developing antibiotics are not worth the investment.
 Small and mid-sized companies then started to fill this gap, but recently have found it increasingly difficult to justify remaining in this therapeutic area.
 Last year was a particularly bad year for antibiotic research and development.
-Disappointingly, 2018 saw the departure of remaining stalwarts Novartis, Sanofi, Allergan, The Medicines Company, Achaogen, and Melinta, leaving the research space and curtailing development activities.
+Disappointingly, 2018 saw the departure of remaining stalwarts Novartis, Sanofi, Allergan, The Medicines Company, Achaogen, and Melinta, leaving the antibiotic R&D space and curtailing development activities.

 “Antibiotic resistance is growing and we are running out of treatment options.
 If we leave it to market forces alone, the new antibiotics we most urgently need are not going to be developed in time,”